amindunited/amindunited.github.io/notes/my-current-zsh-settings.md

 # My Current .zshrc

+Updated: 18 07 2020

 Really should leverage zsh more...but here we are

+File: ```~/.zshrc```

 ```
 # If you come from bash you might have to change your $PATH.
-# export PATH=$HOME/bin:/usr/local/bin:$PATH
+export PATH=$HOME/bin:/usr/local/bin:$PATH

 # Path to your oh-my-zsh installation.
+export ZSH="/Users/Robin/.oh-my-zsh"

+# For brew, at least
+export PATH=/usr/local/bin:$PATH

+# NVM Stuff
+# export NVM_DIR="$HOME/.nvm"
+# . "$(brew --prefix nvm)/nvm.sh"

+export NVM_DIR="/Users/Robin/.nvm"
+[ -s "$NVM_DIR/nvm.sh" ] && . "$NVM_DIR/nvm.sh"  # This loads nvm
+[ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion"  # This loads nvm bash_completion

+# Add RVM to PATH for scripting.
+Make sure this is the last PATH variable change.
+export PATH="$PATH:$HOME/.rvm/bin"

+# NVM Stuff
-export ZSH=/Users/robin/.oh-my-zsh
+# export NVM_DIR="$HOME/.nvm"
+# . "/usr/local/opt/nvm/nvm.sh"

-# Set name of the theme to load.
-Optionally, if you set this to "random"
+# Set name of the theme to load --- if set to "random", it will
-# it'll load a random theme each time that oh-my-zsh is loaded.
+# load a random theme each time oh-my-zsh is loaded, in which case,
+# to know which specific one was loaded, run: echo $RANDOM_THEME
 # See https://github.com/robbyrussell/oh-my-zsh/wiki/Themes
 # ZSH_THEME="robbyrussell"
+# ZSH_THEME="powerlevel9k/powerlevel9k"
 ZSH_THEME="agnoster"

-# Set list of themes to load
+# Set list of themes to pick from when loading at random
-# Setting this variable when ZSH_THEME=random
+# Setting this variable when ZSH_THEME=random will cause zsh to load
-# cause zsh load theme from this variable instead of
-# looking in ~/.oh-my-zsh/themes/
+# a theme from this variable instead of looking in ~/.oh-my-zsh/themes/
-# An empty array have no effect
+# If set to an empty array, this variable will have no effect.
 # ZSH_THEME_RANDOM_CANDIDATES=( "robbyrussell" "agnoster" )

 # Uncomment the following line to use case-sensitive completion.
 # CASE_SENSITIVE="true"

 # Uncomment the following line to use hyphen-insensitive completion.
-Case
-# sensitive completion must be off. _ and - will be interchangeable.
+# Case-sensitive completion must be off. _ and - will be interchangeable.
 # HYPHEN_INSENSITIVE="true"

 # Uncomment the following line to disable bi-weekly auto-update checks.